 The CHA regularly publishes a featured article from its magazine or any other source on an issue that is of relevance to its members.

-This latest featured text was written by Colleen Burgess and Thomas Peace and was first published on ActiveHistory's website.
+This latest featured text was written by Robert Talbot and was first published in issue #43.3 (2017) of the CHA Bulletin.

 Names and Histories (November 2017)